LincolnKoskela/Klondike/README.md

 knowledge and skillset in object oriented principles and designs in Java.
 I enjoy building card games, and plan to build several more in the future.

-This project is currently in active development with daily commits as part of my learning in Java and object-oriented design.
+This project is playable from console.

 ## Weekly Progress Log

 ### This weeks: (Nov 03 - 09, 2025)
 - Constructing user inputs
+- Game is playable.
+Still finding little bugs while testing game out.

 ### Last weeks: (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled